tari-project/tari/Contributing.md

 months to upgrade their software.
 * However, sometimes Monero forks happen in under 2 months, so there may be occasional “quick releases” where we execute a release cycle outside the usual cadence.

+Note that hard-fork activations are not necessarily triggered by feature gates.
+Hard forks are usually triggered by flag days based on block height.
+This means that if hard-fork code is behind a feature gate, this feature needs to be `Active` well before the flag day so that it will trigger at the appropriate time.

 [compiler release process]: https://internals.rust-lang.org/t/release-channels-git-branching-and-the-release-process/1940